Chemilas/Bus-Seats-Booking-Flutter/README.md

 # uBus

-A Seat Booking App for buses built using Flutter framework.
+A Bus Seats Booking App for buses built using Flutter framework.